 Top Omega-3 Foods to Incorporate

-Fatty fish reign supreme for omega-3 content.
-Salmon, mackerel, sardines, and anchovies deliver substantial amounts of EPA and DHA, the most bioavailable forms of omega-3.
-Wild-caught varieties typically contain higher omega-3 levels than farm-raised options.
+Fatty fish are the richest sources of EPA and DHA.
+Salmon, mackerel, sardines, and anchovies deliver the most bioavailable forms of omega-3.
+Wild-caught varieties often contain higher omega-3 levels than farmed options, though both are nutritionally valuable.

-For plant-based sources, chia seeds, flaxseeds, and hemp seeds provide ALA (alpha-linolenic acid), which the body can convert to EPA and DHA, though less efficiently than consuming these forms directly.
-Walnuts offer both omega-3 and polyphenols, creating a synergistic gut-health benefit.
+For plant-based sources, chia seeds, ground flaxseeds, and hemp seeds provide ALA (alpha-linolenic acid), which the body can convert to EPA and DHA, though the conversion rate is limited.
+Walnuts offer both ALA and polyphenols, creating complementary gut-health benefits.

 Simple Ways to Add Omega-3s to Your Meals